commonality/getting-started-inner-source/docs/maintainer-guide/issues.md

 ---

+![good first issues][good-first-issue]

-**Note:** <kbd>good first issue</kbd>s are intended to help new contributors feel welcome and empowered to make a contribution.
+![community][octicon-person] <kbd>good first issues</kbd> are intended to help new contributors feel welcome and empowered to make a contribution.
 To ensure that new contributors are given a chance to work on these issues, issues labeled <kbd>good first issue</kbd> must be open for 30 days _from the day the issue was labeled_ before a core team member is permitted to work on them.

 ---

 ## 5. Championing Issues

+![status: accepted][status-accepted] ![help wanted][help-wanted]

 New rules and rule changes require a champion.
 As champion, it's your job to:

-* Gain [consensus](#consensus) from the {product-name} team on inclusion
+1. Gain [consensus](#consensus) from the `getting-started-inner-source` team on inclusion
-* Guide the rule creation process until it's complete (so only champion a rule that you have time to implement or help another contributor implement)
+1. Guide the rule creation process until it's complete (so only champion a rule that you have time to implement or help another contributor implement)

 Once consensus has been reached on inclusion, add the "accepted" and, optionally, "help wanted" and "good first issue" labels, as necessary.